markschl/uvsnake/test/README.md

 # Run the UNOISE3 and UPARSE pipelines
 # (using VSEARCH, as configured in test/config/config.yaml)
-./uvsnake test unoise3 uparse
+./uvsnake -d test unoise3 uparse

 # Now, we can assign the taxonomy using the 'sintax' rule
 # using the previously assembled database
-./uvsnake test sintax
+./uvsnake -d test sintax

 # We may also compare the results with the expected sequences using
 # VSEARCH -usearch_global